 9. Safety matters.
 Generally, your travel consultant will arrange for you to be met at the airport and transferred to the hotel where you'll be overnighting before your safari begins.
 Of course, a little street savvy and common sense go a long way.
 Don't go hiking in deserted areas.
 Don't walk alone at night.
 Also, chat to the locals and heed their safety tips.

 10. A little more careful planning.
 On your own, you won't be able to borrow something you've forgotten to pack, as easily as if you would if you were travelling with a companion.
-Make sure you have all that you need – be sure to read 'What you need to know about packing for an African Safari ... ' before you go.
+Make sure you have all that you need – be sure to read our blog post 'What you need to know about packing for an African Safari' before you go.

 11. Particularly for female solo travellers, age helps.
 Sometimes, when you're young and obviously single, the unwelcome attention of men can be downright annoying.
-Perhaps pretend that you have a boyfriend or fiancé, and wear a ring.
+Some travellers choose to wear a ring in order to have an easy exit line ready.
 Over a certain age, women are usually left to themselves – a welcome respite that oddly buys you a new kind of freedom: independence and time to enjoy one of your most favourite travel companions … yourself.

 Travelling on your own is often a time for introspection.
-Going on safari is often a life-changing experience that gives you a new perspective – and lease – on life.
+Going on safari can be a life-changing experience that gives you a new perspective – and lease – on life.
 Doing both together is a very powerful combination …

 Have you ever been on a solo safari?
 What were your experiences like?
 Please share with us in the comments below, we'd love to hear about them.